Battle of Schliengen

-At the Battle of Schliengen (24 October 1796), the French Army of the Rhine and Moselle under the command of Jean-Victor Moreau and the Austrian army under the command of Archduke Charles of Austria both claimed victories.
-The village of Schliengen lies in the present-day Kreis Lörrach close to the border of present-day Baden-Württemberg (Germany), the Haut-Rhin (France), and the Canton of Basel-Stadt (Switzerland).
+The Battle of Schliengen took place on 24 October 1796 between the French Army of the Rhine and Moselle and the Austrian army near the village of Schliengen during the War of the First Coalition.
+The French army was under the command of Jean-Victor Moreau and the Austrian army was under the command of Archduke Charles of Austria.
+The village lies in the present-day Kreis Lörrach close to the border of present-day Baden-Württemberg (Germany), the Haut-Rhin (France), and the Canton of Basel-Stadt (Switzerland).
 During the French Revolutionary Wars, Schliengen was a strategically important location for the armies of both Republican France and Habsburg Austria.
 Control of the area gave either combatant access to southwestern German states and important Rhine crossings.

 On 20 October Moreau retreated from Freiburg im Breisgau and established his army along a ridge of hills.
 The severe condition of the roads prevented Archduke Charles from flanking the French right wing.
 The French left wing lay too close to the Rhine to outflank, and the French center, positioned in a 7 mi semi-circle on heights that commanded the terrain below, was unassailable.
 Instead, he attacked the French flanks directly, and in force, which increased casualties for both sides.

 Although the French and the Austrians claimed victory at the time, military historians generally agree that the Austrians achieved a strategic advantage.
 However, the French withdrew from the battlefield in good order and several days later crossed the Rhine River at Hüningen.
 A confusion of politics and diplomacy in Vienna wasted any strategic advantage that Charles might have obtained and locked the Habsburg force into two sieges on the Rhine, when the troops were badly needed in northern Italy.
 The battle is commemorated on a monument in Vienna and on the Arc de Triomphe in Paris.